 Assign specific tasks

-Before you hire an intern, think about your goals and desired outcomes, compile a list of tasks you’d like to assign them, and try to ensure that these tasks are work-related.
-Once you have identified these goals and outcomes, create a step-by-step approach to help them reach their goals.
+Before you hire an intern, think about your goals and desired outcomes and compile a list of tasks you’d like to assign them.
+Identify the needs your interns will fill and design a step-by-step approach to help them reach their goals.
+Designate an employee who will mentor and develop interns along the way.

 Create a balanced workload